hurbios/gomoku/documentation/implementation.md

     - if length is 3 and both sides of the row is free space then row potential score is 50000000

 ## Program flow
+This is very rough program flow diagram.
+This only intends to visualize the program flow at high level and not catch all the functionality / details.
 ```mermaid
 stateDiagram-v2
     [*] --> UI